lawderp/100-days-of-code/r1-log.md

 ### R1D7 (1/7)
 [NBA-players] - got a static version of the giphy API working and displaying an image.
 Need to update the URL to include the searched for player (string).

+### R1D8 (1/8)
+[NBA-players] - got the giphy API to pull the searched for player, which involved moving the request to the parent PlayerSearch component, and use promises to delay the request.
+Could def be improved tho.

+### R1D9 (1/9)
+[NBA-players] - Got the API to pull a random gif of said player.
+Styled the header to have gif, and display text over gradient blended background.